lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 These are marked with twenty-four points or fleches, colored alternately black or white—or, as in the modern backgammon board, red and black—six points in each section.
-The points are sufficient in length to hold five pieces—or "men’"’—each, the last one covering the end of the same.
+The points are sufficient in length to hold five pieces—or "men"—each, the last one covering the end of the same.

 These points are named as follows: That to extreme left in